 - vascular development and regulation of blood flow

 Each area includes clinical, whole animal, organ, cell, and molecular research so that a trainee can participate at any one or several levels of biological investigation.

-Trainees attend seminars that review intrauterine development and fetal, maternal, and neonatal physiology.
-Courses in the graduate school dealing with cell culture, genetics, developmental biology, cell and molecular biology, isotope applications, biostatistics, data processing and informatics, statistics, graphics, bioethics, and ethical conduct of research are included.
-Seminar programs in research design and abstract and manuscript preparation are provided.
+Trainees participate in seminars that review intrauterine development and fetal, maternal, and neonatal physiology.
+Courses in the graduate school dealing with cell culture, genetics, developmental biology, cell and molecular biology, isotope applications, biostatistics, data processing and informatics, graphics, clinical bioethics, and ethical conduct of research in animals are included.
+Seminars in research design, abstract and manuscript preparation, and grant writing are provided.

-The second and third years, funded by the NIH Training Grant in Perinatal Medicine, are devoted to the completion of the basic research projects begun in the first year and expansion into new areas of research and research techniques.
+Second and third years of training are devoted to the completion of research projects begun in the first year and expansion into new areas of research and research techniques.
 Each trainee develops institutional animal and clinical research protocols to address ethical issues involved in research.
 Trainees plan and conduct their research projects independently, but with full faculty guidance.

 This program provides multidisciplinary training in basic and clinical biological investigation, integrating state-of-the-art research techniques with important questions in perinatal medicine and biology.
 This approach equips the trainees with the capacity to move independently and successfully into academic careers.